lukso-network/docs/docs/learn/dapp-developer/web3-onboard.md

 description: Use Web3-Onboard with the LUKSO Universal Profile Browser Extension.
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Universal Profile Integration for Web3-Onboard

 The [Web3-Onboard](https://onboard.blocknative.com/) library is an open-source, framework-agnostic JavaScript tool to onboard users to Web3 apps.
 Developers can integrate it into their dApp to handle the routing for the different extensions and wallets, simultaneously docking onto the Ethereum provider.
+It's the **recommended way** to interact with the Universal Profile Browser extension, **if your dApp supports different wallets**.

 ![web3-onboard-view](/img/extension/web3-onboard.png)